michael-gif/DookieScript/README.md

 call main()
 ```

-Then run main.py, giving it the filename as the first argument:
+Then run the compiler dksc.py, giving it the filename as the first argument:
-`python -m main.py -dds numbergame.dds`
+`python -m dksc -dks numbergame.dks`

-The doodoo file will be tokenized, converted to python, and run.
+The dookie file will be tokenized, converted to python, and run.